-Excited to get back to holidays abroad but wondering what the vaccine rollout means for your travel insurance?
+Excited to get back to holidays abroad but wondering what the COVID vaccine rollout means for your travel insurance?

 Proof of vaccination

-A number of popular destinations, travel companies and airlines have already stated they will require proof of vaccination from visitors.
+Many destinations, travel companies and airlines have already stated they will require proof of vaccination from visitors.

-Refusing the COVID-19 vaccination
+Declining the COVID-19 vaccination

 When taking out travel insurance, all customers are expected to exercise reasonable care for their own safety and must take reasonable steps to avoid a claim.

-Requiring vaccination before travel is not a new concept.
+Needing a vaccination before travel is not a new concept.
 Many places already require vaccination against diseases such as typhoid before you can travel and this has an impact on your health cover.